raj537/CEH-InDepth/README.md

 #### UNDERSTANDING MESSAGE FORMAT
 ![Markdown Logo](https://lh3.googleusercontent.com/proxy/n0JNIv5_WZKziPl4IC24peBxQq9iQgpciJjXqXVy7dxgUWUR3JfgElR8TCX2zl0CkT0FQj8nvOGiOlmFlC97KByryBhieidWPwduXNY6)

       * Type : Contains the message type.
 (8 bits).
-It gives Information of the Message (For Example: Type 3 , 11 , 8 ,12 ,etc..)
+It gives Information of the Message.(For Example: Type 3 , 11 , 8 ,12 ,etc..)
       ------------------------------------------------------------------------------------------
       * Code : Contains the sub-type of the ICMP request.(8 bits).
-Both Type and Code are interpreted together to get useful information (For Example: Type 3  with code  0,2,1,3,4,5).
+Both Type and Code are interpreted together to get useful information.(For Example: Type 3  with code  0,2,1,3,4,5).
       ------------------------------------------------------------------------------------------
       * Checksum : It is a 16 bit field to detect error exists in the message or not.
 -----------------------------------------------------------------------------------
 #### UNDERSTANDING TYPES OF MESSAGES AND CODES
+#### Error Reporting Messages
+##### > Destination Unreachable: Datagram has not reached its final destination.
+      > Source Quench :